Teaching Networks to Solve Optimization Problems

-For our third problem, we consider the transport-based core-set problem.
-The notion of core-set originates from computational geometry \cite{agarwal2005geometric} and has been widely used in different machine learning tasks.
-Constructing a core-set from a large dataset is an optimization problem of finding a smaller set that can best approximate the original dataset with respect to a certain measure.
-Claici et al. \cite{claici2018wasserstein} leveraged optimal transport theory and introduced Wasserstein measure to calculate the core-set.
-Their work aims to minimize the Wasserstein distance of the core-set from a given input data distribution.
-In this paper we consider this transport-based core-set problem with respect to a fixed size of output.
-Let $\Xset=\{x_n\in \R^d\}_{n=1}^N$ be an input set.
-Here we assume that elements of each set are i.i.d. samples from an underlying distribution.
-Our sets are represented as empirical distributions, i.e., $p(x)=\frac{1}{N}\sum_{n=1}^N\delta(x-x_n)$.
-Given a size $M$ ($M\ll N$), we seek a set $\Uset^*=\{\mu_m\in\R^d\}_{m=1}^M$ with the empirical distribution $q_\Uset(x)=\frac{1}{M}\sum_{m=1}^M\delta(x-\mu_m)$, such that
+For our third problem, we consider the optimal transport-based coreset problem.
+The notion of coreset originates from computational geometry \cite{agarwal2005geometric} and has been widely used in machine learning tasks.
+Constructing a coreset from a large dataset is an optimization problem of finding a smaller set to best approximate the original dataset on a certain measure.
+Claici et al. \cite{claici2018wasserstein} leveraged optimal transport theory and introduced Wasserstein measure to calculate the coreset.
+Their work aims to minimize the Wasserstein distance of the coreset from a given input data distribution.
+In this paper we consider this transport-based coreset problem with respect to a fixed size output.